cap-js/docs/tools/cds-typer.md

 ### Version Control
 The generated types _are meant to be ephemeral_.
 We therefore recommend that you do not add them to your version control system.
 Adding the typer [as facet](#typer-facet){.learn-more} will therefore generate an appropriate entry in your project's `.gitignore` file.
 You can safely remove and recreate the types at any time.
-We especially suggest deleting all generated types when switching between development branches to avoid unexpected behaviour from lingering types.
+We especially suggest deleting all generated types when switching between development branches to avoid unexpected behavior from lingering types.

 ## Integrate Into TypeScript Projects
 The types emitted by `cds-typer` can be used in TypeScript projects as well!
 Depending on your project setup you may have to do some manual configuration.